Measures to finance new housing project

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Finance Minister Asad Umar during the mini-budget speech said that easy availability of credit is very important for growth in all sectors of the economy.
+ISLAMABAD: Finance Minister Asad Umar said during mini-budget speech that easy availability of credit is very important for growth in all sectors of the economy.

-ISLAMABAD: Finance Minister Asad Umar during the mini-budget speech said that easy availability of credit is very important for growth in all sectors of the economy.
+ISLAMABAD: Finance Minister Asad Umar said during mini-budget speech that easy availability of credit is very important for growth in all sectors of the economy.